HSE-LAMBDA/DeepGenerativeModels/seminars/00_Autoencoders/README.md

 # Seminar 00: Autoencoders

-This seminar folder contains the materials for the first seminar of our Deep Generative Models course, dedicated to **Autoencoders**.
+This seminar folder contains the materials for the zeroth seminar of our Deep Generative Models course, dedicated to **Autoencoders**.

 ## Seminar Overview